aws/aws-advanced-python-wrapper/docs/GettingStarted.md

 - Your choice of underlying Python driver.
   - To use the wrapper with Aurora with PostgreSQL compatibility, install [Psycopg](https://github.com/psycopg/psycopg).
   - To use the wrapper with Aurora with MySQL compatibility, install [MySQL Connector/Python](https://github.com/mysql/mysql-connector-python).
+> [!NOTE]\
+> The driver has been verified on Psycopg 3.1.12+ and MySQL Connector/Python 8.1.0+.
+Compatibility with prior versions have not been tested.

 ## Obtaining the AWS Advanced Python Driver

 You can install the AWS Advanced Python Driver and the underlying Python drivers via [pip](https://pip.pypa.io/en/stable/).
+The order of installation does not matter.

 To use the AWS Advanced Python Driver with Psycopg for Aurora PostgreSQL, run: